 You’re probably not going to Berlin to soak up culture and history, unless it’s the drinking or clubbing culture specifically.
 There’s no shame in that – Berlin has one of the best nightlife scenes in the world, and until you’ve partied till dawn in one of the mammoth Berlin clubs, you haven’t really partied at all!
 That said, Berlin is also one of the biggest centres of modern art and music in Europe, as well as a city with a seriously long, fascinating (and complicated) history.
 If you’ve got a few hours to spare in between the clubs and the activities, or need something to do Sunday morning before your flights, we’ve got a few things you might want to see:

 - The Olympic Stadium - a giant of not just German sports, but the whole worlds.
-It was the site of the 1936 Olympic Games, as well as some of the 1974 world cup, the 2006 World Cup, the 2009 World Athletics Championships, and will be the site of the 2015 UEFA Champions League Final.
+It was the site of the 1936 Olympic Games, as well as some of the 1974 world cup, the 2006 World Cup, the 2009 World Athletics Championships, and was the site of the 2015 UEFA Champions League Final.

 - TV Tower - Quickest way to do a bit of Berlin sight-seeing – at the top of this tower you get 360o views of the city.